 right now.
 What we want to do is help you work with the installers, mostly

 before any work is even done, so that enough has been settled up front to

 either prevent, or more easily sort out, any issues that may arise.

 Before You Meet

 Check out your installers through friends or online review sites before even setting up a meeting.
-The Better Business Bureau may not be the best source anymore, so try Angie’s List, if you have a membership.
+The Better Business Bureau may not be the best source anymore, so try whatever the new Angie’s List is.
 In my city, the top graded installer had 66 reviews I could read in full.